Publications

 Policy Shocks and Wage Rigidities: Empirical Evidence from the Regional Effect of National Shocks

-Cambridge INET working paper, April 2017 (with Damjan Pfajfar, Federal Reserve Board).
+Cambridge INET working paper, April 2017 (with Damjan Pfajfar)

 This paper studies the effect of wage rigidities on the transmission of fiscal and monetary policy shocks.
 We calculate downward wage rigidities across U.S. states using the Current Population Survey.
 These estimates are used to explain differences in the state-level economic effects of identical national shocks in interest rates and taxes.
 In line with the role of sticky wages in New Keynesian models, we find that contractionary monetary policy and tax shocks increase unemployment and decrease economic activity in rigid states considerably more than in flexible states.